 Pack your crab tackle – line and weight, bucket and bacon (their favourite snack) – and join the hopeful fairweather fishermen on the quay.
 There are plenty of the crustaceans to go around, but you must be sure to pop them back in the sea when your fun is done.
 Other diversions in this seaside town include the arts hub at Wells Maltings on Staithe Street.
 Eat in at Wells Crab House – Frary’s Wells Dressed Crab keeps it local – or have a snack on the quay, with a sandwich made of crab fresh off the boat from The Picnic Hut.

 Wells Crab House, 38 Freeman Street, Wells-next-the-Sea NR23 1BA

 The Picnic Hut, 73 Staithe Street, Wells-next-the-Sea NR23 1AN

 7. Congham Hall

-We’ve rustled up something very special for diners at our 2 AA Rosette restaurant this summer to celebrate the launch of the Congham Crab Crawl.
+We’ve rustled up something very special for diners at our 2 AA Rosette restaurant, The Samphire Kitchen, this summer to celebrate the Congham Crab Crawl.
 Our Executive Head Chef, James O’Connor, has brought together the finest seasonal ingredients – locally sourced where possible, even from our own garden – for this special addition to the menu: Dressed Cromer crab with plum tomato, lime, crème fraîche, dill and, for that indulgent touch, caviar.
 Now, that’s a taste of North Norfolk with the wow factor.